kwebio/kweb-docs/state.rst

 KVars, meet Persistent Storage
 ------------------------------

-TODO: Explain how KVars integrate with `Shoebox <https://github.com/kwebio/shoebox>`_.
+(TODO) Explain how KVars integrate with `Shoebox <https://github.com/kwebio/shoebox>`_.

 DOM, meet Persistent Storage
 ----------------------------

-TODO: Explain how the previous two things tie together into being able to synchronize state in realtime between
-      your visitor's web browsers and your back-end database, all with very little effort.
+(TODO) Explain how the previous two things tie together into being able to synchronize state in realtime between your visitor's web browsers and your back-end database, all with very little effort.

 Reversible KVar mappings
 ------------------------